blotero/FEET-GUI/README.md

 ## 2. Installation and running instructions

+## 2.1 Install on Windows
+For installing FEET-GUI on Windows you need to have python 3.9 installed in your system.
+The easy way to achieve this is simply typing ```python```in your PowerShell or CMD.
+If you don't have python installed, an instance of the official Microsoft Store will be opened to install the latest available python core.

+Additionally, you might want to install git on your machine from https://git-scm.com/downloads.
+After this, you are ready to run the native installation.

-## 2.1 Native
+## 2.2 Native

 First, choose the desired fork.
 If you are running ARM architectures (like raspberry pi), it is suggested to clone the ```no-tf``` branch, so you can avoid installing heavy libraries like ```tensorflow```

 If you are using amd64 or x86 architecture, then start by simply cloning the repository into your desired directory.
-Type in terminal:
+Type in terminal (or PowerShell in Windows):

 ```
 git clone https://github.com/blotero/FEET-GUI